Ban-Zhan/ComplexHeatmap-reference/book/08-other-high-level-plots.md

 ## Stacked summary plot {#stacked-summary-plot}

 Multiple annotations and heatmaps can be used to visualize multiple summary statistics for a same set of features.
-In following example, there list multiple statistics for differential methylated regions (DMRs) for four different subgroups.
+In following example, there are multiple statistics for differential methylated regions (DMRs) from four different subgroups.

 ```r